-State-of-the-art digital facilities house broadcast and cinema production and post-production centers, digital art and design labs with 3D printing and motion capture animation studios that enable students to develop professional skills and an advanced understanding of studio, field and news production, as well as digital post-production and editing.
-Instructional facilities for new media promote the early adoption of developing technologies into the mass media mix, including social and mobile media, web design, audio/video streaming, interactive business presentations and emerging media.
+State-of-the-art digital facilities house radio/TV and cinema production and post-production centers, digital art and design labs with 3D printing, motion capture animation and virtual reality studios that enable students to develop professional skills and an advanced understanding of studio, field and news production, as well as digital post-production editing and visual design.
+Instructional facilities for new media promote the early adoption of developing technologies into the media and design mix.